CFCIfe/CFCIfe/README.md

   ### :technologist: **About Me**:

-  I am a DevOps engineer currently working as a Technical Support Engineer for Microsoft Azure App Service & DevOps Users.
+  I am a DevOps engineer currently working with Eze Wholesale and have experience working as a Technical Support Engineer for Microsoft Azure App Service & DevOps Users.

   - ♾️ Check out for my projects here - https://github.com/DevOps-Learning-CFCIFE

-  - 🌱 I’m currently learning More about DevOps and Automation on AWS and Azure :cloud:
+  - 🌱 I’m currently learning more about DevOps and Automation on AWS and Azure :cloud:

-  - 🤔 I’m looking for help with writing Blog Posts :pen: and Blockchain ::money_with_wings:
+  - 🤔 I’m looking for help with writing Blog Posts :pen: and Blockchain :money_with_wings:

   - :infinity: I love Video games :video_game: and Playing chess :chess_pawn:  in my spare time.